amanda132/W4111Notes/API.md

 The way the db thinks about the world is not the same as how your programming language expresses and describes it e.g. object(programming) != Row (dbms)

-### By Type
+#### By Type
-Default Mappings: most programming languages have same set of fundamental data types e.g. sql:
+SQL standard defines mappings between SQL and several languages.
+Most libraries can deal with common types

 <img src=https://github.com/Wangler/scribenotes/blob/master/objecttypes.png width=300>

 - This mapping is straightforward because types are simple
 - What about complex objects? e.g. python dictionaries

-### By Object
+#### By Object
 - Issue: in your programming language you want to be able to change an object's attribute, and have that update be reflected in the database e.g.